Windows vs Linux

 &

 On Unix, to start a job in the background, use command &.
 On Windows, the equivalent is start command.
-See How to run a Windows command as a background job like Unix ?.
+See How to run a Windows command as a background job like Unix ?arrow-up-right.

 systeminfo